DISHASANKETH/PROJECT3/README.md

 # PROJECT3
-Currently working on this financial fraud detection application using regression and training the data sets.
+Currently working on this financial fraud detection application using regression and EDA.